Ambrosio's BDSM Site >> Manners & Traditions >> "Play Nice: Some Notes on Scene Etiquette and Leather Protocol"

 and "Some Notes on Basic Protocol and Etiquette")

-This article is dedicated to Beverly M. from Austin
+This article is dedicated to Beverly M. in Austin

 Part 7 of 7: